AK-47s get extreme makeover in new London art show

 "For me the gun was inherently aggressive so I wanted to amplify that.
 I could never get away from that feeling."

-Because organisers only provided one rifle to each artist, he had to purchase a second which cost him 250 pounds ($405).
+Because organisers only provided one rifle to each artist, he had to purchase a second which cost him 250 pounds.

 Charming Baker punctured his AK-47 with holes to reveal the inside as well as the outside of the weapon.